SNOWBOARDING

 When I decided to make the site I knew that I wanted to make a site about the mechanics and physics of skiing and snowboarding and show how they are linked to technique.
 To do that though I knew I needed a structure that would split everything up efficiently but also let everything come together to explain manoeuvres.
 So I decided to split the website how it is, separating physical equipment, theory of effects, and established technique.
 Making sure that there could be links between all the sections so that anything relevant could always be found easily.
 I then decided that I would start with one sport and then cover the other sport after the first was finished (or close enough).
 I decided to start with skiing, as I thought there would be a larger need for a website like this for skiing, and then went on to write very brief versions of all the pages so that I knew roughly what was going to be covered and had a better idea of how I would do it.

-The 3D skier was created from scratch, starting with the skis, then bindings, then the boots, and then the skier, with the head being the last part made.
-The ski boot is probably the most complicated part of the skier, but it still started off as a cube made of 8 points and 12 lines, which got manipulated all the way to what it is now.
+The original 3D skier was created from scratch, starting with the skis, then bindings, then the boots, and then the skier, with the head being the last part made.
+The ski boot was probably the most complicated part of the skier, but it still started off as a cube made of 8 points and 12 lines, which got manipulated all the way to its final form.
 I made all the equipment so that it could function properly, with the bindings working fully, and even the buckles on the ski boots able to show how they work if I need to.
 The only problem I had, is that due to bugs in the program I use the skis couldn't bend, which is something that delayed the last sections of the website.
 This is now rectified although has not been put into all graphics yet.
 I then found data on anthropometrics to make sure all the skiers joints were the right length, and studied how the body can move to make all the limbs able to move in the same way as a human, and to the same limits.
-All in all the skier took a few months of my spare time to make, but has turned out fairly well, especially considering he is the first 3D model I have ever made.
+All in all the original skier took a few months of my spare time to make, but it turned out fairly well, especially considering he is the first 3D model I ever made.

 I then took the positions I needed and made images of them from all the angles I needed to create the graphics, adding arrows etc to show what the positions do.
 As well as using the positions to make the animations on the site.